 - Is it easily accessible for your child?

 - Is the organization uncomplicated?

 - How can I change the room to make it easier for my child to clean?

-Taping images on boxes, bins, and drawers can be extremely helpful in teaching kids where everything goes.
+Taping images or labels on boxes, bins, and drawers can be extremely helpful in teaching kids where everything goes.
 I do this with my kid’s drawers and it has been a game-changer.

 To say my girls love clothes is a major understatement.
 Without exaggeration, it’s perfectly normal for any one of my 3 older kids to change their clothes anywhere from 5-10 times a day on any given day.

-A few years ago, I saw the daily deluge of clothes on the bedroom floor on the floor that made me snap.
+A few years ago, I looked at the daily deluge of clothes on their bedroom floor and I snapped.
+I wasn’t about to clean up another huge mess of clothes.
 Something needed to change NOW.

-With a little bit of direction (and telling them that any clothes found on the floor will become mine…) my clothes-loving girls actually started to put everything away in the correct place.
+With a little bit of direction my clothes-loving girls actually started to put everything away in the correct place.